emilesean/DApp_Postmortems/CONTRIBUTING.md

 # Contribution Guidelines

-We're thrilled to have you contribute to the DAppHackPOCs project.
+We're thrilled to have you contribute to the DApp_Postmortems project.
 Your contributions are vital in keeping our repository a rich and accurate resource for DeFi hack incidents and their proof-of-concept (POC) exploits.
 Below is a streamlined process for adding new incident entries.

 ### Note on Contributions

 - **Simplicity is Key**: We prioritize simplicity in our codebase.
 Our focus is on Solidity and maintaining a clean, straightforward environment for development.